pdx-cs-ai/mnist-pytorch/README.md

 neural net.

-My modifications include moving the data to CUDA if available, reducing the error output, and arranging to save the model.
+My modifications include moving the data to CUDA if available, reducing the error output, arranging to save the model, and moving the parameters to be program arguments.